-Through a solid oak door is the double bedroom positioned at the rear of the cottage, beautifully laid out with a stylish en-suite shower room to accompany, a fabulous place to get ready in the morning with mirrored walls and sleek, slate grey tiling around the shower.
+Through a solid oak door is the double bedroom positioned at the rear of the cottage, beautifully laid out with a stylish en-suite shower room to accompany, a fabulous place to get ready with mirrored walls and sleek, slate grey tiling around the shower.

-Indulge in the outdoor private hot tub, a romantic spot to soak up the natural beauty of an evening, a cosy sitting area rests next to this for you cool off afterwards, with a refreshing beverage in hand.
+Indulge in the outdoor private hot tub, a romantic spot to soak up the natural beauty of an evening, with a cosy sitting area resting next to it for you cool off afterwards, refreshing beverage in hand.

-The rural village abounding the property offers a few local pubs and other useful amenities, however the town of Clitheroe is only a short drive away offering plenty more to see and do.
+The rural village that the property sits on the outskirts of offers a few local pubs and other useful amenities, with the town of Clitheroe only a short drive away and offering plenty more to see and do.

 For those yearning to get outdoors and explore the wondrous scenery of the area and journey on a selection of leisurely strolls or more challenging trails, Pendle Hill, Forest of Bowland and Longridge Fell are all close by with many points of interest to discover.

-Or why not visit North Cote Manor, a micheline star restaurant close by?
+Or for the foodies, why not visit North Cote Manor, a Michelin star restaurant close by.